 High Street, Billericay

-This surprisingly large apartment offers house-sized rooms throughout.
-The generous Entrance Hall leads to an impressive open-plan Kitchen/Dining/Living Room featuring a real open Fireplace and French doors opening to a small balcony overlooking the High Street.
+The generous Entrance Hall leads to an impressive open-plan Kitchen/Dining/Living Room featuring an open Fireplace and French doors opening to a small balcony overlooking the High Street - this in addition to the main Rear Terrace

 The cream 'Shaker' kitchen has contemporary grey concrete-effect worktops, a peninsular breakfast bar seating four, and integrated appliances including hob, oven, dishwasher and fridge/freezer.

-The West facing roof terrace (the size of a small garden) offers distant views beyond the rooftops, gving lots of space for outdoor dining and a small storage shed.
+The West facing roof terrace (the size of a small garden) offers distant views beyond the rooftops, giving lots of space for outdoor dining and a small storage shed.
+SEE THE CGI - We've done a veery rough mock up using ChatGPT to show what we think you could do with this nice outdoor area.

 The lease has 105 years remaining with ground rent of just £100 per annum and building insurance of £450 per annum.
-There's no service charge and no parking allocated.
+There's no service charge.

 The Accommodation in more detail:

 Footpaths from both the High Street and Western Road provide access 'round the back' of the building where a set of steps go up to the rear of the building.
-A path runs past the Ooof Terrace's of the row of four identical Duplex flats here - this one at the end of the path so a little bit more private.
+A path runs past the other roof Terraces of the row of four identical Duplex flats here - this one at the end of the path so a little bit more private.

 You then walk through your roof terrace to the front door.